 If you like a good old fashioned local, head to The Royal Park.
-It’s down to earth boozer that serves lager and local ale at a decent price – what more could you ask?
+It’s a down to earth boozer that serves lager and local ale at a decent price – what more could you ask?
 You can soak up the booze with a menu of pub classics like pies, burgers and steaks.
 This is also one of the best places to watch live sport in Hyde Park, or if you prefer, you can test your general knowledge at their two-weekly quiz nights.

 The Royal Park, 39 Queens Road, Hyde Park, Leeds, West Yorkshire, LS6 1NY.

 Symposium is a quirky Greek cafe where you can immerse yourself in a world of Mediterranean flavours.
-Take a seat in this simple, down to earth venue where traditional Greek music will soundtrack your dinner, and tuck into everything from Moussaka to Grilled Chicken Gyros and Lamb Kleftiko.
+Take a seat in this simple, down to earth venue where traditional Greek music will soundtrack your dinner and tuck into everything from Moussaka to Grilled Chicken Gyros and Lamb Kleftiko.
 Be sure to you ask to try their homemade tzatziki, and don’t forget, you can bring your own bottle.

 Symposium, 8 The Crescent, Hyde Park Road, Hyde Park, Leeds, West Yorkshire, LS6 2NW.

 If you’re looking for quality fried chicken, HFC is the place to go in Hyde Park.
-It’s quick, tasty and ridiculously cheap, so the only problem you’ll have is deciding what to have.
+It’s quick, tasty and ridiculously cheap, so the only problem you’ll have is deciding what to eat.
 The menu is extensive, with loads of different buckets to choose from, as well as their own take on peri peri chicken.
 But it’s the burgers that stand out – try the Supreme, which comes with regular or spicy chicken, hash browns and cheese.